mickdekkers/vakt/README.md

 Type: `array`

-An array of the types vakt can check out of the box:
+An array containing the types vakt can check out of the box:
 ```js
 [
   'array',